 All correspondence regarding your airplane should include the SERIAL NUMBER.
-The Serial Number, Model Number, Production Certificate Number (PC) and Type Certificate Number (TC) can be found on the Identification Plate, located on the cabin floor below the left rear corner of the pilot's seat.
-The plate is accessible by sliding the seat forward and lifting the carpet in this area.
-Located adjacent to the Identification Plate is a Finish and Trim Plate which contains a code describing theinterior color scheme and exterior paint combination of the airplane.
+The Serial Number, Model Number, Production Certificate Number (PC) and Type Certificate Number (TC) can be found on the Identification Plate, located on the lower part of the left forward doorpost.
+Located adjacent to the Identification Plate is a Finish and Trim Plate which contains a code describing the interior color scheme and exterior paint combination of the airplane.
 The code may be used in conjunction with an applicable Parts Catalog if finish and trim information is needed.

-OWNER NOTIFICATION SYSTEM
+OWNER FOLLOW-UP SYSTEM